Swannington’s Child Coal Miners

 John Gilbert was a 14 year old collier living in Swannington in 1841.
 John married Jane Haynes in Whitwick in 1848.
 By 1851 he was a coal miner in Wednesbury, Staffordshire and had a son Thomas.
 John died aged 27 following a coal mine incident in September 1854, he set a charge of blasting powder and when it did not go off he went to investigate and it exploded.
 John died three weeks later.
 As well as three year old Thomas there was one year old Elizabeth Ann.
 Read a transcript of the 16th September 1854 Leicester Chronicle account of the inquest into John Gilbert’s death.

 Frederick Kniveton was an 11 year old collier living in Swannington in 1841, born in Boles Hill, Wirksworth, Derbyshire.
+He was living in Ravenstone when on the 11th February 1850 he married Sarah Burton in Hugglescote.
 He continued as a miner living in Swannington, Snibston, Hugglescote area until his death in 1894.
+During his later life the spelling of the family name changed to Knifton.

 Solomon Robinson was a 16 year old coal miner living in Swannington in 1841 and had probably been working for some years.
 He moved between Leicestershire, Nottinghamshire and Derbyshire and was still coal mining in 1881.
 His brothers were also miners.